 Why are some people who have wheat intolerance fine with spelt?

 Allergies and intolerances are usually to the protein components in food, but no food has just one kind of protein in it.
-Therefore, wheat and spelt and other ‘gluten’ grains aren’t only composed of the proteins that are referred to as gluten.
-Someone who has wheat intolerance might not react to spelt because they are reacting to one of the other proteins in wheat.
+Therefore, wheat and spelt and other gluten grains aren’t only composed of the proteins that are referred to as gluten.
+Someone who has wheat intolerance might not react to spelt because they’re reacting to one of the other proteins in wheat.

 However, if they know that they react to wheat then there’s good reason to be VERY cautious about spelt.
-They may, in fact, be reacting to gluten, just not as visibly or obviously because there is less gluten in spelt than in wheat.
+They may, in fact, be reacting to gluten, just not as obviously because there’s less gluten in spelt than in wheat.

 What are the possible dangers of eating spelt?

-The damage that the problematic proteins referred to as ‘gluten’ cause is very serious and can happen at a microscopic level.
-Your body won’t have a chance to heal unless you stop consuming ALL gluten for a long period of time and stay off it for good.
-It is not uncommon for gluten intolerant people to be experiencing damage that can’t be readily felt or seen in obvious ways but is adding up over time and contributing to autoimmune disorders and other ailments.
-Many people don’t realise that gluten issues don’t always manifest in Celiac disease and the ‘gluten rash’ otherwise known as dermatitis herpetiformis because most doctors aren’t up to date on this either.
+The damage that the problematic proteins referred to as gluten cause is very serious and can happen at a microscopic level.
+Your body won’t have a chance to heal unless you stop consuming gluten for a long period of time and stay off it for good.
+It isn’t uncommon for gluten intolerant people to be experiencing damage that can’t be readily felt or seen in obvious ways, adding up over time and contributing to autoimmune disorders and other ailments.
+Many people don’t realise that gluten issues don’t always manifest in Celiac disease and the gluten rash, otherwise known as dermatitis herpetiformis, because most doctors aren’t up to date on this either.

 We can’t know 100% what’s going on at all times inside our bodies and deep within our cells.
-I speak from experience and observation because I’ve misdiagnosed myself many times, as many people have, based on symptoms that I associated with things that I knew or believed at the time or what I ‘sensed’.
+I speak from experience and observation because I’ve misdiagnosed myself, as many people have, based on symptoms that I associated with things that I knew or believed at the time.
 I didn’t know for sure that I had issues with gluten until I was in my 30s.
-Finally with the help of a support group, I started to wonder if my issues were due to gluten.
+Finally with the help of a support group, I started to wonder if my issues were gluten-related.
 Eventually I was properly tested by Enterolab thanks to the urging of several caring people who were highly educated about gluten issues.
 A big thank you to them.
-This has made a difference for me.
+That made a life changing difference for me.

-So take care of yourself and listen to your body, but open yourself up to the fact that you may have a problem with gluten even if you feel that you are not reacting to spelt compared to wheat.
-Consider being tested for gluten intolerance at a respected lab like Enterolab no matter what any other test has told you (yes, the standard blood test for Celiac is not good enough to diagnose problems.
+So take care of yourself and listen to your body, but open yourself up to the fact that you may have a problem with gluten even if you feel that you aren’t reacting to spelt compared to wheat.
+Consider being tested for gluten intolerance at a respected lab like Enterolab no matter what any other test has told you (yes, the standard blood test for Celiac is not good enough to diagnose most problems with gluten.
 Please read Gluten Intolerance Testing: 6 Problems with the Standard Tests and 2 Solutions).
 Even with careful testing you may not know all of the subtleties of what is causing what, but it’s a solid start.
-If you can’t afford testing, going on a 100% gluten free diet for at least 1 month, preferably longer, may tell you a lot more than any test can.
+If you can’t afford testing, going on a 100% gluten-free diet for at least one month, preferably three or more, will probably tell you a lot more than any test can.

-And if you love to bake, investing in a good grain mill like the one below to quickly create gluten free flour and flour mixes is a smart thing to do.
+And if you love to bake, investing in a good grain mill like the one below to quickly create gluten-free flour and flour mixes is smart.
 It will save you money in the long run and you’ll have the freshest ingredients to work with.

 See my post on the best grain mill

-* in the past, the term ‘gluten’ was used for the protein portion of any grain, including rice, so if you see ‘rice gluten’ or ‘corn gluten’ listed on a package or in an old recipe book, it usually is referring to the protein in corn or rice, not the same class of proteins found in wheat, spelt, kamut, rye, barley and triticale that are damaging for many people.
-Why?
-Using the term ‘gluten’ to describe the proteins that sensitive people, like Celiacs, react to is a fairly recent thing.
+* in the past, the term gluten was used for the protein portion of any grain, including rice, so if you see rice gluten or corn gluten listed on a package, or in an old recipe book, it usually is referring to the protein in corn or rice, not the same class of proteins found in wheat, spelt, kamut, rye, barley and triticale that are damaging for many people.
+Using the term gluten to describe the proteins that sensitive people, like Celiacs, react to is a fairly recent thing.